-New Zealand masterfully contained the coronavirus .
+New Zealand masterfully contained the coronavirus.
 Here’s what the U.S. can learn from the country’s response

 Ms. Ardern’s fierce leadership style and quick response to the pandemic—widespread testing, comprehensive research in conjunction with a restrictive lockdown, and instant relief money for struggling businesses—should be recognized for helping the country, in large part, defeat the disease and stave off economic disaster.

-So far, New Zealand’s path to reopening, which involved strict contact tracing (signing into restaurants and coffee shops) and keeping some social distancing measures in place (groups of over 100 people may now gather, but hand hygiene has become the norm) while also allowing people to get on with their lives, is worthy of examination.
+So far, New Zealand’s path to reopening, which involved strict contact tracing (signing into restaurants and coffee shops) and keeping some social-distancing measures in place (groups of over 100 people may now gather, but hand hygiene has become the norm) while also allowing people to get on with their lives, is worthy of examination.

 New Zealand’s government has given their emotional and fiscal support to this end, breathing life back into our businesses with financial support via programs established long before the crisis hit, communicating empathetically and definitively, and showing their commitment to our health as a nation—both physically and economically.